omarrui/holbertonschool-shell/io_redirections_and_filters/README.md

 ### 3. What about 2?
 **File:** `3-twofiles`

-This script displays the content of `/etc/passwd` and `/etc/hosts`.
+This script displays the contents of `/etc/passwd` and `/etc/hosts`.

 ```bash
 #!/bin/bash
 cat /etc/passwd /etc/hosts